Northern and Southern Cups: 2016

-The third Southern Cup took place on the 29–30 October at Millbrook Rugby Club in Southampton.
+The third Southern Cup took place on 29–30 October at Millbrook Rugby Club in Southampton.
 17 teams competed over the weekend with the top 16 qualifying for the coming British Quidditch cup.
 The weekend followed a similar structure to last years with day one being group stage and day to single elimination knockout.
 Due to only 16 teams qualifying for BQC a play in match between the two lowest seed teams after day one was played to distinguish 16th and 17th place. by the end of the tournament Warwick QC had claimed gold, the full bracket results and final standings where as follows: